github/codeql/docs/ql-libraries/dataflow/dataflow.md

 be defined and used to match up different kinds of `ReturnNode`s with the corresponding `OutNode`s.

-#### Lambda flow
+#### First-class functions

-For lambda-like calls, the library supports built-in call resolution based on data flow between a lambda creation expression and a lambda call.
+For calls to first-class functions, the library supports built-in call resolution based on data flow between a function creation expression and a call.
 The interface that needs to be implemented is

 ```ql
 class LambdaCallKind